-- a) Target cells or particles are in aquatic solution, are less than 40 micrometers in diameter, and are cryopreserved and shipped following SCGC recommendations (see Preparation and Shipment on SCGC website).
+a) Target cells or particles are in aquatic solution, are less than 40 micrometers in diameter, and are cryopreserved and shipped following SCGC recommendations (see Preparation and Shipment on SCGC website).
 Samples that have not been brought into aquatic suspension by SCGC customers may be analyzed as a customized service.
-Please contact SCGC manager Brian Thompson for additional advice on how to produce SCGC-compatible samples in your own lab or for a feasibility assessment and a quote. - Sorting is based on particle autofluorescence, SYTO-9 fluorescence (DNA stain provided b) by SCGC), or probes that are applied by SCGC customer prior to shipping to SCGC. - c) Only one sample is used per microplate, following SCGC's standard plate setup (Figure 1).
+Please contact SCGC manager Brian Thompson for additional advice on how to produce SCGC-compatible samples in your own lab or for a feasibility assessment and a quote.

+- b) Sorting is based on particle autofluorescence, SYTO-9 fluorescence (DNA stain provided by SCGC), or probes that are applied by SCGC customer prior to shipping to SCGC. - c) Only one sample is used per microplate, following SCGC's standard plate setup (Figure 1). - d) If a sample is known to contain Biosafety Level 2 microorganisms or genetically modified organisms, then an add-on fee is charged for its processing (S-204), in addition to the S-202 fee.
+Please note that SCGC does not process biosafety levels higher than 2.